 Check out our cook book Fruit Bouquet to find this Sweet Kiss fruit bouquet and many others like it.

 The Rada Slicer is a great knife to use for any number of cooking and baking projects.
 This is one of Rada Cutlery’s most versatile knives.
 It is great for slicing meats, fruits, vegetables, and desserts.
 These knives are also great for fundraising items.

 Rada Mfg.
 Co. has a long history of fundraising.
 We have been helping non-profits since 1948.
 Last year over 19,000 teams, churches, clubs, schools and youth groups chose Rada Cutlery as their fundraiser.
-Your supporters can purchase Rada Cutlery’s 100% Made in the USA kitchen products and your group earns a 40% profit.
+Your supporters can sell Rada Cutlery’s 100% Made in the USA kitchen products and your group earns a 40% profit on each sale.

 Watch and follow along with Kristy in the Rada Kitchen to make this cute strawberry and pineapple fruit arrangement.

 Start Video Transcript